MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/index.md

 <!-- ====================================================================== -->
 ## Basic guidance

 Great places to begin your extension development tutorials and documentation research are sites hosted by the browser organizations.
-Some of the popular browsers to build extensions for include Safari, Firefox, Chrome, Opera, Brave, and Microsoft Edge.
+Some of the popular browsers to build extensions for include Microsoft Edge, Safari, Firefox, Chrome, Opera, and Brave.

 The following table isn't exhaustive or definitive.
 It is just a starting point for your research.